 Calgary Arts Development’s classified listing is a free service for Calgary’s arts community.
 All content for the classifieds is user-submitted.
 Calgary Arts Development makes no endorsement to any agency, organization, corporation or individual who submits listings.
 We trust our readers to use their own judgement when responding to ads.
 Calgary Arts Development believes that artists should be paid for their work.
 For job postings and open calls, please share salary ranges or payment.
 Please note that ads for jobs outside of Calgary and area may not be posted.
-Educational Opportunities April 5, 2019 Emerging Writers Intensive This workshop-based program embraces multiple genres, providing structured support for new creative writers wanting to improve their writing skills.
+Archived April 5, 2019 Emerging Writers Intensive This deadline for this opportunity has passed.
+This workshop-based program embraces multiple genres, providing structured support for new creative writers wanting to improve their writing skills.
 Four faculty work closely with eight participants in one of the following genres: first chapter novel, creative nonfiction, poetry, and short fiction.
 Participants read the submissions of fellow group members, then give and receive feedback during three-hour morning workshops.
 Afternoons are devoted to writing time and to meeting one-on-one with faculty.
 An energizing, transformative experience designed to help participants take their writing to a new level, this program is a perfect entry point into Banff Centre’s full suite of Literary Arts programs.
 What does the Program Offer?
 This program offers a wide range of writers the opportunity to work on a portion of a manuscript in a workshop setting with editorial faculty.
 The program will help writers build their critical vocabulary, making them better critics of their own and others’ work.
 Participants will also learn more about the craft of writing, and about the conventions and possibilities for innovation, in their chosen genre.
 Evening readings give writers a chance to practice presenting their work to a warm, encouraging audience.
 Merit—not means—drives opportunity at Banff Centre.
 Participants in this program will receive 100% scholarship for tuition.
 Who Should Apply?
 Any new writer interested in structured feedback from faculty and fellow participants will benefit from this program.
 The program is open to writers with no publications, a few publications, or even a first book, in the genres of poetry, short fiction, creative nonfiction, and first chapter novel.
 First chapter novel participants should note that it is only the first chapter, not the entire novel, that they will work on during this program.
 Writers from all backgrounds and all gender identities and expressions are encouraged to apply.
 What’s Included: Single room Regular meal plan Showcase your work Gym membership Paul D. Fleck Library and Archives Box office discounts Participant resources Application Deadline: July 31, 2019 Dates: October 7 – October 14, 2019 For more information and to apply online, visit banffcentre.ca.